osohq/oso/docs/content/any/guides/data_filtering/index.md

 This lets you add additional filters or sorts or any other data to it before executing it.

-The mapping from polar to a query is defined by an `Adapter`.
+The mapping from Polar to a query is defined by an `Adapter`.
 If an adapter exists for your ORM or database you can use it, otherwise you may have to implement your own.

 ## Implementing an Adapter